Autophagia

-Autophagia refers to the practice of biting/consuming one's body.
+Autophagia is the practice of biting/consuming one's body.
 It is a sub category of self-injurious behavior (SIB).
 Commonly, it manifests in humans as nail biting and hair pulling.
-In rarer circumstances, it manifests as serious self mutilative behavior such as biting of one's fingers.
+In rarer circumstances, it manifests as serious self mutilative behavior such as biting off one's fingers.
 Autophagia affects both humans and non humans.
 Human autophagia typically occurs in parts of the body that are sensitive to pain, such as fingers.
 Human autophagia is not motivated by suicidal intent, but may be related to the desire to seek pain.